architsingal/springboot_RESTAPI_Influx/README.md

 # springboot_RESTAPI_Influx
-A RESTAPI created using Springboot with basci CRUD operations on InfluxDB
+A RESTAPI created using Springboot with basic CRUD operations on InfluxDB